lw8192/Red-Team-Rising/Windows/Windows_Priv_Esc.md

 Try other CLSIDs from the list above or testing scripts

 ### Rotten Potato
-Works up to Windows 2016 and Windows 10 1803
+Works up to Windows 2016 and Windows 10 1803.
+JuicyPotato is a newer version
 SeImpersonate or SeAssignPrimaryToken

 ### Hot Potato (Original)